 When you think ‘Paris’, you envisage grand tree-lined boulevards flanked by ornate architecture, ageing bistros spilling off street corners and into quiet cobbled lanes – all set to a backdrop of cloud-scraping wrought iron.
 And that’s not wrong, per se.

-It’s only natural you’ll want a day or two to take in the French capital’s most iconic spots, sights and museums – but as a city of over 10 million people, the opportunities for exploration are nigh-on limitless.
+If you’re taking a city break to Paris, it’s only natural you’ll want a day or two to take in the French capital’s most iconic spots, sights and museums – but as a city of over 10 million people, the opportunities for exploration are nigh-on limitless.
 Join the Canal St Martin at République.
 Lounge in its tree-shaded quays, stealing Instagram-ideal snaps of its wrought iron footbridges as you go, before following it out of the city.
 Soon enough, you’ll be surrounded by shabby-chic bars and edgy watering holes, thrift stores hidden in alleyways and only-there-if-you-know-where-to-find-it nightspots.
 This is Paris as Parisians know it.

 Best spot to take it all in: Sitting in the shadow of the beautiful Sacré-Cœur, the cosy Place du Tertre is quintessentially Paris.